.

 • Mehmedi’s Cage; the role of time and Hawker’s Theorem in condensed, aetherial spaces

-Unlike many of the other publications, this one was potentially quite groundbreaking– potentially, because a few hours after submitting it to the Sharlayan Studium, he sent in a request to have it removed, and so all that remains is the name in the logbook.
+Unlike many of the other publications, this one was potentially quite groundbreaking– potentially, because a few hours after submitting it to the Admiralty Academy, he sent in a request to have it removed, and so all that remains is the name in the logbook.

 • Saints and Spell-Salvos: State Worship and Sainthood in the Demarchist Republic of Ismyrna